asciamanna/asciamanna.github.io/_drafts/practices-for-effective-mob-programming.md

 ## Debate In Code

-When debates arise about different ways of approaching a problem, instead of discussing the approaches debating in code is encouraged.
+When debates arise about different ways of approaching a problem, debating in code is encouraged.
 Try both approaches and let the mob decide which way is best.

 ## Shared Team Settings

-When mobbing it's important that the team has shared editor settings.
+While mobbing it's important that the team has shared editor settings.
 The development experience should be the same regardless of whose computer is being used.
 This avoids losing time and focus adapting to every team member's custom editor plug-ins and keymaps.

 ## Promise Debt

 As the mob encounters issues they want to address but don't want to get distracted from the main goal, they add a card describing the work to a promise debt board.
-It's important to work these off before the work is considered complete.
+It's important to work these off before the work is considered complete however.
 Preserving and addressing improvement ideas without distracting the mobbing session is the goal of this board.

 ## Invite the Boss(es)

 Agile teams value transparency.
-Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like, and to build empathy for development teams.
+Inviting organizational leaders to a mobbing session is an effective way to teach the organization what developing software is really like.
+Additionally it builds empathy for development teams.
 Again, the benefits of strong-style pairing means that the people driving the machine don't have to be programmers.
 I've taken part in mobbing sessions with CTOs, CFOs, development managers, product managers, etc.

 This is especially important in organizations that treat developers like cookie-cutter, fungible resources.
 It is still common to encounter organizations that view software development as the mechanical process of typing commands into a computer, completely removing a developer from their context, their expertise in technology, the domain, and/or the system.
 These organizations tend to: